3C0D/win11-TTS-everywhere-FR-EN/README.md

 - ⏸/▶: Pause/Resume reading
 - ⏹: Stop reading
 - ⏭: Skip to next paragraph
+- ⚙ : Open settings (speed, volume, and language)

-The control panel can be moved by dragging it and closes automatically when reading stops.
+The control panel can be moved by dragging it.
+It closes automatically when reading stops.

 The navigation buttons support rapid clicks for faster navigation:
 - First click on ⏮: Go to the beginning of the current paragraph